Fun Summer Activities

 Anything You’ve Been “Meaning To Do”

-Everyone has a list of those things you’ve been “meaning to do.”
-Well, now is the time to do them!
+Everyone has a list of those things they’ve been “meaning to do.”
+Well, now is the time to do them.
 Have you been meaning to paint the bathroom?
 This is the time!
-Have you been meaning to do some ancestry research?
+Have you been meaning to do some genealogy research?
 You’ve got the hours!
 Have you been meaning to organize the basement?
 That’s a good place to start on a hot day!
 Turn those things you’ve been “meaning to do” into actual summer activities.

 Play Some Sports

-You really don’t have to spend a lot of money to have fun this summer!
-There are tons of inexpensive summer fun activities to participate in, you just have to be a little creative.
-Do you have other ideas?
-I’d love to hear them!
+You really don’t have to spend a lot of money to have fun this summer.
+There are tons of inexpensive fun summer activities to participate in, you just have to be a little creative.
+Keep cool and have a good time!